ofalltrades/language-usage-guides/javascript/javascript.md

 *Jake Johnson's Guide to Cleaner Code*

 *(NOTE: This guide contains recommendations.
 Some of them really matter.
 Many do not.
-In a job setting prefer the in-place standards when talking about things like camelCase versus snake_case and any other items that are opinions and not best practices.)*
+In a job setting prefer the in-house standards when talking about things like camelCase versus snake_case and any other items that are opinions and not best practices.)*

 # Table of Contents